The Power of Diets: Fighting Obesity & Malnutrition for a Healthier World

 ✔️ Eat whole, unprocessed foods.

-✔️ Consume a diverse range of fruits, veggies and proteins.
+✔️ Consume a diverse variety of fruits, vegetables, and proteins.

-✔️ Emphasize iron, vitamin D and omega-3 fatty acids.
+✔️ Prioritize iron, vitamin D, and omega-3 fatty acids.

-Let’s take action today!
-Eat healthier, teach others, change the world.
+Let’s take action today: eat healthier, educate others, and help change the world—one meal at a time.

 Leave a Reply